Police Academy (CTPA)

 Applying for Admission to the Program

 Students must have a minimum of 45 college credits prior to admission to the Police Academy.
+Students are admitted to the program based on the priorities established by the Michigan Commission on Law Enforcement Standards (MCOLES).

 - Adv Tech/Public Serv Careers